 Specific degrees in control and instrumentation engineering are available and are typically four years in length and lead to an MEng qualification.

-There are many other engineering, technical and scientific degrees that are considered appropriate training, including:
+There are other engineering, technical and scientific degrees that are considered appropriate training, these include:

 - systems engineering.